 Spann edits a variety of genres, however she specializes in documentary storytelling, working in both observation and character led narratives.
 As an editor, she constantly challenges conventional approaches to commercial documentary editing.
 Her work has been exhibited in festivals both locally and internationally.

-Her online mocumentary ad Randox “Sniffers” won a Gold Clio, a Bronze Cannes Lion and a Webby award, hailed by the New York Times as the “Internets highest honour”.
-Most recently, Spann has edited a series of Drunk Historiess, as well as a number of comedy shorts for Channel 4, both directed by Tom McKay.
+Her online mocumentary ad Randoxs “Sniffers” won a Gold Clio, a Bronze Cannes Lion and a Webby award, hailed by the New York Times as the “Internets highest honour”.
+Most recently, Spann has edited a series of Drunk Histories, as well as a number of comedy shorts for Channel 4, both directed by Tom McKay.